Hulverstone

 Hulverstone is a hamlet of about 12 houses on the Isle of Wight on the edge of the English Channel.
 It has a post office in a private home and the 400-year-old Sun Inn.
 Sun Inn was used in smuggling operations.
 There is a school in Hulverstone in a private home that had been a barn before it was converted in the mid-19th century by Charles Seely.
 According to the Post Office the population of the hamlet at the 2011 Census was included in the civil parish of Brighstone.

+Name

+The name means 'the farmstead or estate belonging to a man called Hūnfrith', from Old English Hūnfrith (personal name) and tūn.
+In the Domesday Book (1086), the manor of Vlvredestune is possibly to do with Hulverstone, and not to do with Wolverton in Shorwell, as the interchange of -n- and -l- is a common characteristic of Anglo-Norman spellings.